CAMS - Online Training

 - A 3-4 hour, self-paced online training: This course features a series of videos which provide an overview of the CAMS model.

 - Pre and post surveys measuring participants’ knowledge of the CAMS framework

 CAMS—Online is available FOR FREE

 Sign up for CAMS-Online Training Today!
-Click here to sign up for the CAMS-Online training for FREE.
+Click here to sign up for the next CAMS-Online training.

 You will be asked to register for the online CAMS Training through our CVENT Registration System.
-After registering, you will receive an email from Empathos Resources (firstname.lastname@example.org) providing access to the online CAMS Training within 2 business days.
+After registering, you will receive an email from Austin Lucas (email@example.com) providing access to the online CAMS Training within 3 business days.

-Upon completion of post-online training surveys, participants will receive 4 CEUs.
-The OhioMHAS Continuing Education Committee is an approved provider of Continuing Education Units (CEUs) for RNs, LPNs, Ohio Counselors, Marriage & Family Therapists, Social Workers, Chemical Dependency Professionals, and Psychologists.
+Upon completion of post-online training surveys, participants will receive 3 CEUs.
+The OhioMHAS Continuing Education Committee is an approved provider of Continuing Education Units (CEUs) for RNs, LPNs, Ohio Counselors, Marriage & Family Therapists, Social Workers, Chemical Dependency Professionals, and Psychologists.”

 Funding for Collaborative Assessment &Management of Suicidality (CAMS) was made possible (in part) under grant number SM062894 from the Substance Abuse & Mental Health Services Administration (SAMHSA).
 The views expressed in written conference materials or publication & by speakers &moderators do not necessarily reflect the views, opinions, or policies of CMHS, SAMHSA, or HHS; nor does mention of trade names, commercial practices, or organizations imply endorsement by the U.S. Government